 The SEC encourages public companies to disclose forward-looking information so that investors can better understand a company s future prospects and make informed investment decisions.
 In addition to historical information, this report contains forward-looking statements that involve risks and uncertainties that could cause actual results to differ materially from those reflected in such forward-looking statements.
-Reference is made in particular to forward-looking statements regarding the anticipated level of future product sales, royalty revenues, expenses and profits, anticipated regulatory filings and product launches, the anticipated outcome of pending or anticipated litigation and patent-related proceedings, facility expansion, and the value of investments in certain marketable securities.
+Reference is made in particular to forward-looking statements regarding the anticipated level of future product sales, royalty revenues, expenses and profits, anticipated regulatory filings and product launches, the anticipated outcome of pending or anticipated litigation and patent-related proceedings, facility expansion, the completion and approval of manufacturing facilities, the value of investments in certain marketable securities, and our effective tax rate.
 These and all other forward-looking statements are made based on our current belief as to the outcome and timing of such future events.
 Risk factors which could cause actual results to differ from our expectations and which could negatively impact our financial condition and results of operations are discussed below and elsewhere in this report.
 Although we believe that the risks described below represent all material risks currently applicable to our business, additional risks and uncertainties not presently known to us or that are currently not believed to be significant to our business may also affect our actual results and could harm our business, financial condition and results of operations.
 Unless required by law, we do not undertake any obligation to publicly update any forward-looking statements.

-Our Revenues Rely Significantly on a Limited Number of Products our total revenues in the second quarter of 2004.
+Our Revenues Rely Significantly on a Limited Number of Products

+Our current and future revenues depend substantially upon continued sales of our commercial products.
+Revenues related to sales of two of our products, AVONEX and RITUXAN, represented approximately 93% of our total revenues in the third quarter of 2004.
 We cannot assure you that these products will continue to be accepted in the U.S. or in any foreign markets or that sales of either of these products will not decline in the future.
 A number of factors may affect the rate and level of market acceptance of these products, including:

-Our current and future revenues depend substantially upon continued sales of our commercial products.
-Revenues related to sales of two of our products, AVONEX and RITUXAN, represented approximately 92% of the perception of physicians and other members of the health care community of their safety and efficacy relative to that of competing products;
+the perception of physicians and other members of the health care community of their safety and efficacy relative to that of competing products;